RegExp

 true

-Character class escapes define sets of code units:
+Character class escapes define sets of code units.
+Therefore, the class escape \D

 > '🙂'.match(/\D/g)